ks4049/Winifier/README.md

   ```

   Link to repository: https://github.com/nirbhayph/Winifier.git
-  You can visit this link to see updated readMe file if you wish to.
+  You can visit this link to see updated ReadMe file if you wish to.

   @Authors (Team #5)
-  `Khavya Seshadri - Dhiren Chandnani - Nirbhay Pherwani`
-  `   @ks4049           @dhirensc          @nirbhayph   `
+  `Khavya Seshadri`  `Dhiren Chandnani`  `Nirbhay Pherwani`